william-andersson/devkit/README.md

 ### Usage
 ```
 devkit <OPTION>
---new <NAME>                 New project.
-                             Setup new project from template.
+--new <NAME>                 Setup new project from template.
---snap                       Create snapshot.
-                             Make a snapshot of current source version.
+--snap                       Make a snapshot of current source version.
---build                      Create package.
-                             Create distributable package from source.
+--build                      Create distributable package from source.
---install <PACKAGE>          Install package.
-                             Install package from current directory.
+--install <PACKAGE>          Install package from current directory.
+--update                     Update DevKit to latest version.
+--version                    Print installed version.
+--help                       Print this help text.

 If REPO_PATH is set in /usr/local/etc/devkit.conf
 --repo-list                  List packages in local repository.